CrowdStrike/Cloud-AWS/Control-Tower-For-Horizon/documentation/implementation-guide.md

 4) A CloudWatch event rule triggers a Lambda function (push_horizon_stackset_lambda.py).

-5) The Lambda function fetches CrowdStrike API credentials from secrets manager
+5) The Lambda function fetches CrowdStrike API credentials from secrets manager.

 6) The lambda function then applies the secrets obtained from secrets manager as input parameters to the stackset (CrowdStrikeCSPMReader-IAM-ROLES) that is sent to the new account.